4C79/RuleAgent/README.md

 ## Status

 🚧 **Coming Soon**: The complete source code and documentation will be released shortly.
-We are currently preparing the final version for public release.

 ## What to Expect